rlivingsus/misc/AllBooks.md

 - Pullman, Philip: His Dark Materials series
 - Putnam, Robert: Bowling Alone
 - Quick, Matthew: The Silver Lining Playbook; We Are the Light
 - Quinn, Kate: The Diamond Eye
+- Ramsey, Dave: The Total Money Makeover
 - Randel, Weina Dai: The Last Rose of Shanghai (kindle)
 - Rao, Nilima: A Disappearance in Fiji
 - Rawls, Wilson: Where the Red Fern Grows